uhppoted/uhppote-cli/README.md

 - Linux
 - MacOS
 - Windows
-- ARM7
+- Raspberry Pi (ARM7)

 ## Raison d'être

 The manufacturer supplied application is _Windows-only_ and provides limited support for integration with other systems.

 ## Releases